Suspicious packages: One found near Robert De Niro property, two sent to Joe Biden

 Other Republican leaders said the same.
 But Democratic Senate and House leaders Chuck Schumer of New York and Nancy Pelosi of California said such words "ring hollow" when coming from Trump.
 They noted the president's recent praise of a GOP congressman who body-slammed a reporter, among other Trump statements.

-Waters, whom the president has denigrated as a "low-IQ individual," reported Wednesday afternoon that she was the target of a suspicious package.
-Though the FBI did not initially include her on a list of targeted individuals, the bureau later said two packages addressed to her and similar to the five others had been found.
-One was intercepted at a Los Angeles mail facility.

-White House press secretary Sarah Sanders said in a statement, "These terrorizing acts are despicable and anyone responsible will be held accountable to the fullest extent of the law."

-Associated Press writers Ken Thomas, Jill Colvin and Chad Day in Washington and Mike Sisak, Jim Mustian, Deepti Hajela and Tom Hays in New York contributed to this report.
+Sisak reported from New York.
+Associated Press writers Colleen Long, Ken Thomas, Jill Colvin and Chad Day in Washington and Jim Mustian, Deepti Hajela and Tom Hays in New York contributed to this report.